 - require the use of a support person

-- CFG’s policies, procedures and practices pertaining to providing accessible customer service to customers with disabilities.
+- Canaccede's policies, procedures and practices pertaining to providing accessible customer service to customers with disabilities.

-Documents related to the Accessibility Standard for Customer Service are available upon request and in a format that takes into account the customer’s disability.
-CFG encourages customers to contact us via preferred method outlined within the Feedback Process.
+Documents related to the Accessibility Standard for Customer Service are available upon request and in a format that takes into account the customer's disability.
+Canaccede encourages customers to contact us via preferred method outlined within the Feedback process.

 Disability - the term disability as defined by the Accessibility for Ontarians with Disabilities Act, 2005, and the Ontario Human Rights Code, refers to: